rydmike/theme_demo/README.md

 ```

 To make it easy to track what is happening in the app, this class and many of the providers include `debugPrints` that shows what is happening on the console.
 The debug prints are behind a `_debug` flag that can be toggled on/off individually for each file.
 The flag is always automatically toggled off in a release build.

+### SharedPReferences and Hive Key-Value DB Implementations

+The used SharedPreferences and Hive key-value database implementations are the same as the ones used in the FlexColorScheme [example applications](https://docs.flexcolorscheme.com/tutorial3#themeserviceprefs).
+They also have the same requirement that we need to be able to store a `null` settings entry value.
+Using `null` values in Flutter SDK themes have the meaning that we want the widget's default un-themed behavior.

+We cannot use the absence of a key in the key-value database to represent `null`.
+No key found, gives us our coded const default value for a theme setting, it is usually not be `null`, it might be, and even if it is not we might in some cases be able to select a default `null` choice to get the SDK default `null` default un-themed behavior.
+In this demo the `AppBar` style is an example of that.

+To be able to do this, we need to be able to persist nullable values in the key-value DB.
+The used map for memory storage allows us to do that, as does Hive.
+However, SharedPreferences does not like to store `null` at all.
+So its implementation includes a rather tedious work-around to use some other suitable value to represent the persisted `null` choice, and return null back when that value is used.

+Both the Hive and the Shared Preferences also includes converters to persist `enum` values and `Color` as `ìnt` values.
+Hive provides its own `TypeAdapter` class that allows us to do so.
+For the SharedPreferences implementation we baked in the type conversions.

+Obviously to add handling of additional data type we need to add handling them to our Hive and SharedPreferences implementations.

+We won't go through the implementations, you can find the [Hive one here]() the SharedPreferences one here[here]().
+The one for SharedPreferences is quite a bit longer to handle both the occasionally needed nullable types, and the type conversions.

 ### Screenshots